Create Table DDL With Execute Immediate

 These are two among many ways for finding out whether the desired object is created successfully.

-Before winding up this tutorial I once again suggest you to read the previous blog for the better understanding of this as well as the upcoming tutorials.
+One more thing before winding up this tutorial.
+Please do read the previous blog for the better understanding of this as well as the upcoming tutorials.

 Thanks and have a great day!